About the course

 You are training to teach 11-16 age range but some of our schools do have 6th forms which obviously enhances your training opportunity.

-We try to take into consideration the location of our trainees and their placement schools to assist in their daily commute.
+We always try to take into consideration the location of our trainees and their placement schools to assist in their daily commute and try to work around other personal situations

 The course fees for 2019/2020 are as follows: